 You will have to find some perhaps unusual ingredients; chickpeas and tahini, cumin and fresh lemon and of course the parsley.
 I'm not exaggerating; I can whistle up this authentic hummus recipe in five minutes.
 Less if I get a move on.

-Tabbouleh is one of my favourite, healthy Mediterranean dishes; if have a handful of parsley and mint readily available, and ripe tomatoes you can scramble it up in a jiffy.
+Tabbouleh is one of my favourite, healthy Mediterranean dishes; if have a handful of parsley benefits and mint readily available, and ripe tomatoes you can scramble it up in a jiffy.
 If you don't have bulgar, then just enjoy it on low GI bread.

 But parsley benefits is the main ingredient.